google/accompanist/docs/pager.md

 ## Migration

-Make sure you are using Compose 1.4+ before attempting to migrate to `androidx.compose.foundation.pager`.
+1. Make sure you are using Compose 1.4.0+ before attempting to migrate to `androidx.compose.foundation.pager`.
+2. Change `com.google.accompanist.pager.HorizontalPager` to `androidx.compose.foundation.pager.HorizontalPager`, and the same for `com.google.accompanist.pager.VerticalPager` to change to `androidx.compose.foundation.pager.VerticalPager`
+3. Change `count` variable to `pageCount`.
+4. Change `itemSpacing` parameter to `pageSpacing`.
+5. Change any usages of `rememberPagerState()` to `androidx.compose.foundation.pager.rememberPagerState()`
+6. For more mappings - see the migration table below.
+7. Run your changes on device and check to see if there are any differences.

+One thing to note is that there is a new parameter on `androidx.compose.foundation.Pager`, for `pageSize`, by default this uses a `PageSize.Fill`, but can also be changed to use a fixed size, like `PageSize.Fixed(200.dp)` for a fixed size paging.

 ## Migration Table